 The Election Division has only limited authority under state and federal laws to cancel voter registrations.
 There are specific, restricted situations in which the division is authorized to delete names.
 Visit the registration cancellations page for detailed information.

-For all-mail ballot elections, there is no need for voters to apply for a mail ballot.
-Ballots will be mailed to voters.
+Voters do not need to apply for a mail ballot.
+Ballots will automatically be mailed to all active voters.
 If, however, you have moved since the last election, you will need to update your voter status in order to receive a ballot.
 Mailed ballots are not forwardable.
-If your voter status is "inactive" you may need to re-activate it in order to be mailed a ballot.
+You may update your address online until 8 days before the election.
+Within 8 days of the election or on Election Day you may update your address at any Voter Service and Polling Center and be issued a ballot.
 Check your voter status here: www.GoVoteColorado.com.

 No. The first ballot to be returned to the Denver Elections Division will be credited to the voter to whom it was issued.
 If any additional ballot should come back for that voter, it will be locked out and rejected by the system.